acharlton/cd/README.md

-cd
-==

-Project repository for the CD.
+Branch for working on a entity diagram for the CD.